-- Students chronically absent in kindergarten and 1st grade are much less likely to read at grade level by 3rd grade.
+- Students chronically absent in grades K-3 are much less likely to read at grade level by 3rd grade.

 - Students can be chronically absent even if they only miss a day or two every few weeks.